NexPlayer/Android-SDK/advanced.md

 Implementing this class in an application makes it easier to monitor different kinds of statistics at regular intervals during playback of HLS, DASH or SS content in order to for example have more details about player performance.

-To monitor HLS, DASH or SS playback statistics, after NexPlayer™ is created and initialized but before content is opened, an application must:
+To monitor HLS, DASH or SS playback statistics, after NexPlayer is created and initialized but before content is opened, an application must:

 1. First, create an instance of this NexStatisticsMonitor class,
 2. Next, set a listener to receive the events reporting statistics information with IStatisticsListener,
 3. lastly, if desired, the time interval at which statistics are monitored can be changed with calls to setDuration.

-Depending on what information about playback is needed, different statistics can be retrieved from NexPlayer™, including general playback statistics (GeneralStatisticsMetric), statistics when initializing content (InitialStatisticsMetric), HTTP statistics(HttpStatisticsMetric), and system statistics dur- ing playback (SystemStatisticsMetric).
+Depending on what information about playback is needed, different statistics can be retrieved from NexPlayer, including general playback statistics (GeneralStatisticsMetric), statistics when initializing content (InitialStatisticsMetric), HTTP statistics(HttpStatisticsMetric), and system statistics dur- ing playback (SystemStatisticsMetric).

 The available statistics are briefly summarized in the table below: